Erellu/ste-Matrix/README.md

  • Fast reshaping (`O(1)`).

- • Possibility to directly print contents and size to `stdout`.
+ • Possibility to directly print contents and size to `stdout` or any `std::ostream`.

  • Possibility to override most functions in subclasses to increase performances in specific cases.

 ## Convenience types

 |                |Type                           |Shortcut                   |
 |----------------|-------------------------------|---------------------------|